yugabyte/platform-go-client/docs/BackupRequestParams.md

 ### NewBackupRequestParams

-`func NewBackupRequestParams(backupUUID string, creatingUser Users, currentIdx int32, currentYbcTaskId string, platformUrl string, platformVersion string, sleepAfterMasterRestartMillis int32, sleepAfterTServerRestartMillis int32, storageConfigUUID string, universeUUID string, ) *BackupRequestParams`
+`func NewBackupRequestParams(backupUUID string, creatingUser Users, platformUrl string, platformVersion string, sleepAfterMasterRestartMillis int32, sleepAfterTServerRestartMillis int32, storageConfigUUID string, universeUUID string, ) *BackupRequestParams`

 NewBackupRequestParams instantiates a new BackupRequestParams object This constructor will assign default values to properties that have it defined,